zigius/docs/content/quickstart/aws/deploy-stack.md

   details
 ```

 Choosing `yes` will create resources in AWS.
-This may take a minute or two.

 ```
 Do you want to perform this update? yes